 The Center has loan agreements within the Life Sciences Investment Fund, established under Section 24 of Massachusetts General Laws Chapter 123 of the Acts of 2006.
-Certain of those loan agreements include warrants that qualify as reportable derivative instruments under Statement No. 53 of the Governmental Accounting Standards Board, Accounting and Financial Reporting for Derivative Instruments.
-We were unable to obtain sufficient appropriate audit evidence as it relates to the fair value of the warrants held by the Center as of June 30, 2017 and 2016, as financial information to support valuation was not readily available.
+Certain of those loan agreements include warrants that qualify as reportable derivative instruments under Statement No. 53 of the Governmental Accounting Standards Board ("GASB"), Accounting and Financial Reporting for Derivative Instruments.
+We were unable to obtain sufficient appropriate audit evidence as it relates to the fair value of the warrants held by the Center as of June 30, 2018 and 2017, as financial information to support valuation was not readily available.
 Consequently, the Center has not recognized or disclosed any values associated with these unexercised warrants as the financial effects of recognizing and disclosing such information are not reasonably estimable.
-In our opinion, recognition and disclosure of this information is required by accounting principles generally accepted in the United States of America ("GAAP").
+In our opinion, recognition and disclosure of this information is required by GAAP.